Case Studies of Efficiency in Functional Programming

 • So a bit of a backfire

-Imagine an alternative monad implementation using a Board implemented as a Core.Map from keys (i,j) to characters:
+Imagine an alternative state monad implementation with Board state implemented as a Core.Map from keys (i,j) to characters:

 • Lookup and increment will be O(log n) on average since Core.Map is implemented as a balanced binary search tree